GeniusVentures/diamonds/docs/DIAMOND_ABI_GENERATOR_IMPLEMENTATION.md

 The Diamond ABI Generator provides a comprehensive solution for managing ERC-2535 Diamond Proxy ABIs.
 By following this implementation guide, you can:

 - Generate unified ABIs for complex diamond contracts
-- Integrate with modern development tools (TypeChain, Viem, AbityPe)
+- Integrate with modern development tools (TypeChain, Viem, ABIType)
 - Automate ABI generation in your development workflow
 - Maintain type safety across your entire application stack
 - Preview and validate changes before deployment